Ask AI

 Some terms specific to AI and/or Sudowrite that you should know

-Whether you’re attending classes or reading documentation, there’s a good chance you may encounter some jargon along the way.
+When you’re attending Sudowrite classes or reading documentation, there’s a good chance you’ll encounter some jargon along the way.
 This glossary is intended to clarify any terms that may be ambiguous—whether they’re related to Sudowrite, artificial intelligence, or writing craft.

 List of Helpful Terms

-1. Brainstorm: One of the core AI tools in a project’s toolbar, Brainstorm is a tool for generating fresh ideas for anything from plot points to settings to character names.
+1. Brainstorm: One of the core AI tools in a project’s Toolbar by default, Brainstorm is a tool for generating fresh ideas for anything from plot points to settings to character names.
 The user can thumbs down to generate fresh ideas, or thumbs up to add something to a keepers list—which will be saved to their History section once they Save and Exit the tool.

-1. Canvas: Canvas is a feature that allows users to map out their outline or character relationships visually, using drag and drop elements such as cards and boxes.
+1. Canvas: Canvas is a feature that allows users to visually map out their outline or character relationships, using drag and drop elements such as cards and boxes.

 1. Cards: Cards appear in a couple of places within the Sudowrite interface, and may refer to Project Cards (on the sudowrite.com homepage) or the outputs of AI functions (such as Write) which appear in Cards in the History column.

-1. Credits: Credits are the currency of Sudowrite.
+1. Credits: Credits fuel Sudowrite’s AI functions.
 The different plans available come with different amounts of monthly credits, and those credits are used towards Sudowrite’s AI functions.

 1. Describe: One of the core AI tools in a project’s toolbar, Describe will generate sensory descriptions (for Sight, Smell, Taste, Sound, Touch, and Metaphor) for a highlighted selection of text.

 1. Document: Documents are essentially text files that appear in a list format inside of a Project’s left bar.
-They’re used to divide your Project, either into Chapters or otherwise.
+They’re used to divide your Project up (whether that’s into Chapters or otherwise).

-1. Drivers: These are elements that move a story forward.
+1. Drivers: While not a feature or function of Sudowrite in particular, these are elements that move a story forward.
 They may be major plot points, character decisions, or events that create conflict and propel the narrative towards its resolution.

 1. Focus: This is not too far off its base definition, but within Sudowrite it often refers to maintaining clarity and relevance in the scene.
 It involves ensuring that the action contributes meaningfully to the overall story.

-1. Hover Menu: When selecting a passage of text within the editor, a hover menu will appear for quick access to potentially relevant tools.
+1. Hover Menu / Selection Menu: When selecting a passage of text within the editor, a selection menu will appear for quick access to potentially relevant tools.

 1. Kitbashing: Originally a term from model building (where parts from different kits are combined), this term generally refers to the process of combining/merging various elements or parts of different drafts (or AI generations) to build a desired work.

-1. Laser Tools: This colloquialism is used by the community in reference to Sudowrite’s targeted AI features, such as Rewrite.
+1. Laser Tools: This colloquialism is used by the community in reference to Sudowrite’s targeted AI features, such as Rewrite, which operate on a targeted selection of text.

 1. LLM: Large Language Model, a type of AI that can understand and generate human-like text based on the input it receives.
 It's the technology that (alongside a few others) powers tools like Sudowrite.